BrianWeinstein/googlenlp/cran-comments.md

 * Updated the LICENSE file to match CRAN format specifications.

+* Fixed NOTEs resulting from the use of non-standard evaluation functions.

-* Added angle brackets around the link in the DESCRIPTION file.
+* Added angle brackets around the links in the DESCRIPTION file.

 * Made it clearer that the user's .Renviron file will only be edited if they call the `configure_googlenlp()` function directly.